The 2022 Guide to State Park Camping Reservations in All 50 States

 Vermont

-Vermont’s state park camping is available via an online reservation system, a reservation phone hotline, and by directly calling parks.
-Reservations can be made 11 months prior to your arrival date, with the entire month opening at 9 a.m Eastern Time on the first business day of the month (for example, reservations for June 2023 will open at 9 a.m Eastern Time on the first business day of July 2022).
+Vermont state park camping is available via an online reservation system, a reservation phone hotline (888-409-7579), or by directly calling parks.
+Reservations can be made 11 months prior to your arrival date, with the entire month opening at 9 a.m.
+Eastern Time on the first business day of the month (for example, reservations for June 2024 will open at 9 a.m.
+Eastern Time on the first business day of July 2023).
 Walk-ins are permitted if space is available.

 Reservations: Vermont State Parks